halim-franky/Fish-Freshness-Detection-using-Deep-Learning-Approaches/README.md

 # 🐟 Fish Freshness Detection using Deep Learning

-This project investigates the use of deep learning architectures—VGG16, Vision Transformer (ViT), and a hybrid VGG16-ViT model—to automatically classify fish freshness based on eye image data.
+This project investigates the use of deep learning architectures including VGG16, Vision Transformer (ViT), and a hybrid VGG16-ViT model.
+This project use these deep learning models to automatically classify fish freshness based on eye image data.
 It addresses the real-world challenge of subjective and labor-intensive fish freshness assessment, offering a foundation for developing scalable, AI-driven quality control solutions in the seafood industry.

 # 📘 Project Summary